ninlilizi/SEGI/README.md

 # Features.
-* 2D, Single Pass Rendering (Single Pass Instanced support once PP2 adds SPI)
+* 2D, Single Pass Rendering
-* Runs on Unity version 2018 (2017 support is coming)
+* Runs on Unity version 2018
 * Functions as a PostProcessing v2 effect
 * Samples cones across frames.
 Giving a 32cone result for the cost of 2 per frame.